-AK led the project, and was involved in all components.
+AK led the project and was involved in all its components.
 JH ran LLM experiments and led infrastructure.
 DV ran human experiments and developed infrastructure.
 KS developed infrastructure.
-LR, AR, EG, SB, TR and EP advised on research.
-LR led writing with EG, SB, EP, TR as editors.
-EP generated a tremendous amount of experiment ideas.
+LR, AR, EG, SB, TR, and EP advised on research.
+LR led writing with EG, SB, EP, and TR as editors.
+EP generated a tremendous amount of experimental ideas.